xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures31.md

 Client tools
 ------------

-Added option `--skip-lines` for arangoimp
+Added option `--skip-lines` for avocadoimp
 This allows skipping the first few lines from the import file in case the CSV or TSV import are used and some initial lines should be skipped from the input.